MicrosoftDocs/ATADocs/ATPDocs/credential-access-alerts.md

 In a brute-force attack, the attacker attempts to authenticate with many different passwords for different accounts until a correct password is found for at least one account.
 Once found, an attacker can log in using that account.

-In this detection, an alert is triggered when [!INCLUDE [Product short](includes/product-short.md)] detects a massive number of simple bind authentications.
+In this detection, an alert is triggered when Defender for Identity detects a massive number of simple bind authentications.
 This alert detects brute force attacks performed either *horizontally* with a small set of passwords across many users, *vertically* with a large set of passwords on just a few users, or any combination of the two options.
 The alert is based on authentication events from sensors running on domain controller and AD FS servers.

 **Learning period**:

 None